RSiopa/SAVITP2/README.md

 ![Image](docs/pointCloudTerminal.png)

-Going to ```/SAVI TP2/Point Cloud Processing```and calling the ```main_projecto.py``` script will load a point cloud from the dataset, detect, extract and classify the objects in the scene, returning you their name, and dimensions.
+Calling the ```main_projecto.py``` script will load a point cloud from the dataset, detect, extract and classify the objects in the scene, returning you their name, and dimensions.

 ```
 usage: main_projeto.py [-h] [-s SCENE_NUMBER] [-tts] [-v]